zakelong81/q02-lnguyen/README.md

 ___
 `void reset();`

-*Resets each board location to the Blank Piece value, with a board of the same size as previously specified (or default if overloaded constructor is never called).*
+*Resets each board location to the Blank Piece value, with a board of the same size as previously specified*

 `Piece dropPiece(int column)`